WintelGuy.com

 Passing this exam demonstrates that you can confidently use Terraform in real-world projects and follow recommended practices.

-Exam details (as of version 003):
+Exam details (version 003):

 • Product version tested: Terraform 1.3